ccorsi/learning/resume/index.md

 will include what level of experience and in which work related job I used that knowledge.
 The list also includes knowledge that was not necessarily applied within a work environment but is something that I have found of interest and hope to be able to use in the future.
-For example, I have become interested in Machine Learning recently and I am looking for oppurtunities to apply this knowledge within a working environment.
+For example, I have become interested in Machine Learning recently and I am looking for opportunities to apply this knowledge within a working environment.

 {% comment %}
 Local Variables: